LASERS VS LEDS HAIR GROWTH TREATMENTS: WHICH IS BETTER?

-If you’re among the 50% of Americans who are struggling with hair loss, you’ve likely looked into Low-Level Laser Therapy (LLLT) for hair restoration, also referred to as Laser Phototherapy (LPT) and laser hair growth therapy.
+If you’re among the 50% of Americans who are struggling with hair loss, you’ve likely looked into Low-Level Laser Therapy.
+LLLT is also referred to as Laser Phototherapy (LPT) and laser light therapy for hair growth.

 After all, it carries a big promise!
-Laser hair growth therapy has the power to stop hair loss, thicken existing hair, and grow new hair.
+Laser hair growth treatment has the power to stop hair loss, thicken existing hair, and grow new hair.
 Pretty incredible, huh?

 It’s no wonder that in the past few years LLLT helmets have flooded the market.
 Ideally, these devices provide clinical-strength therapy and results from the comfort of your own home.